Monsifelgouarti/alx-system_engineering-devops/0x00-shell_basics/README.md

 14- Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 15- Script 100-lets_move that moves all files beginning with an uppercase letter to the directory /tmp/u.
 16- Script 101-clean_emacs  that deletes all files in the current working directory that end with the character ~.
+17- Scritp 102-tree that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.